 Ask any schoolboy what the meaning of Christmas is, and he will say it celebrates the birth of Jesus.
 Ask the ideologues at Microsoft, and they will say it means whatever their politics dictate.
-This past year it represented an opportunity to exploit Christmas by pushing the LGBT agenda.
+This year it represents an opportunity to exploit Christmas by pushing the LGBT agenda.

-Microsoft released a TV ad, "Art of Harmony," that was laden with Christmas overtones, yet absent of Christian content.
-"This holiday season we brought together a group of people who are making a difference in the world," the ad said.
-It did not say what holiday was being observed, though we have a hunch it wasn't Kwanzaa; the ad ended by showing a Christmas tree in the background.
+Microsoft has released a TV ad, "Art of Harmony," that is laden with Christmas overtones, yet absent of Christian content.
+"This holiday season we brought together a group of people who are making a difference in the world," the ad says.
+It does not say what holiday is being observed, though we have a hunch it isn't Kwanzaa; the ad ends by showing a Christmas tree in the background.

-As it turns out, this was no ordinary "group of people."
-Included was Jazz Jennings, described by Microsoft as "the youngest person to publicly identify herself as transgender, now a national role-model and activist for transgender youth."
+As it turns out, this is no ordinary "group of people."
+Included is Jazz Jennings, described by Microsoft as "the youngest person to publicly identify herself as transgender, now a national role-model and activist for transgender youth."
 No doubt she is-her agents have seen to that.
-[Little Jazz was not mentioned by name but she was seen speaking before the Human Rights Campaign, a pro-gay and anti-religion organization.]
+[Little Jazz is not mentioned by name but she is seen speaking before the Human Rights Campaign, a pro-gay and anti-religion organization.]

 Zea Bowling also made the cut.
-Zea was described as "a 7-year old first grader who stood firm in the face of hate during a celebration of the Supreme Court ruling that legalized samesex marriage."
+Zea is described as "a 7-year old first grader who stood firm in the face of hate during a celebration of the Supreme Court ruling that legalized samesex marriage."
 Such courage for a kid fresh off her tricycle.
 And such brains: she may not know how to tell time, but she sure knows who the haters are-those who believe marriage is between a man and a woman.

-In a scene where a rainbow flag was waved, we received our marching orders: "People should let people be whoever they want to be."
-Were Jazz and Zea's parents listening?
+In a scene where a rainbow flag is waved, we receive our marching orders: "People should let people be whoever they want to be."
+Are Jazz and Zea's parents listening?

-No one, of course, was shown celebrating Christmas.
-Nor were

-there any kids shown standing up to corporate bullies who rip off the Christmas season to make cheap political points.
+No one, of course, is shown celebrating Christmas.
+Nor are there any kids shown standing up to corporate bullies who rip off the Christmas season to make cheap political points.

-Anyone who thinks this isn't a political statement needs to read what the ad agency that created it had to say.
+Anyone who thinks this isn't a political statement needs to read what the ad agency that created it has to say.
 "This year has been challenging for many and much of what we hear in the news can be negative.
 Microsoft wanted to lift people up and remind them that ordinary people can make a difference.
 The message focuses on the spirit of the holidays, people coming together and celebrating what is good and right with the world-what unites us, instead of what divides us."